 Jack Littman is a multi instrumentalist and prolific songwriter, singer, actor and filmmaker.
 By combining the roots of R&B, Motown, Soul, and Rock and blending live looped vocals; hip-hop beats deep synths and electric guitar.
 Littman has created a unique style and genre of music all on his own.

-Littman was born in Hollywood, CA into a family of strong musical leanings.
-His father Greg Littman was a songwriter, and his great grandfather, Jack Neiburg, was a prominent lyricist who collaborated with the likes of George Gershwin.
-At the tender age of 13, his true passion for music took off when he first picked up a guitar and began writing a multitude of songs.
-Inspired by the likes of Neil Young, Frankie Valli, Marvin Gaye and Bob Dylan, Littman studied at the Academy of Music at Hamilton High performing leads in musicals such as Crazy For You and On The Town.
+Born in Hollywood, CA into a vibrant artistic community, his father Gregory Littman was a songwriter, and his great grandfather, Jack Neiburg, was a prominent lyricist who collaborated with the likes of George Gershwin.
+At 13, Jack's true passion for music took off when he first picked up a guitar and began writing songs.

 Before discovering his passion for music, the 9-year-old Littman started as an actor and first appeared in “A Christmas Carol” (1998) at Pacific Resident Theater, opposite comedy legend Orson Bean.
 This led to Littman’s appearance in the 1998 Rose Bowl Parade along with the legendary Mickey Rooney.
 It was his years in theater that ramped up his acting and filmmaking career.
 Littman starred as Sam, the son of a Lawman, in “Shiloh Falls” (2007) a thriller western film featuring Danny Trejo.
 Littman also played as Scott in the short film, “The Family Friend” (2011) written by Los Angeles Playwright extraordinaire, Sharon Yablon.
 In March 2014, he made his first starring role in a short film titled, “Distraction.”